fhdsl/AI_for_Decision_Makers/quizzes/01d-AI_Possibilities-ai_types_quiz.md

 C) random forests
 d) deep neural networks

 ?
-Which best describes "Natural Language Processing (NLP)?
+Which best describes Natural Language Processing (NLP)?

 a) a model
 b) an architecture